Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Learning ROCBFs from Expert Demonstrations

 We define the set of admissible output measurements as

 i.e., as the projection of the set $\mathcal{D}$ under the unknown output measurement map $Y$.
-We remark that the set $\mathcal{Y}$, illustrated in Fig.~\ref{fig:1} (left), is unknown as the output measurement map $Y$ is unknown.
-Note also that the set $ \mathcal{Y}$ is open as required in Theorem \ref{them:1} since the set $\mathcal{D}$ is open and since the function $Y$ is locally Lipschitz continuous.
+We remark that the set $\mathcal{Y}$, illustrated in Fig.~\ref{fig:1} (left), is consequently also unknown.
+Note however that the set $ \mathcal{Y}$ is open as required in Theorem \ref{them:1}.